kavia-common/recipe-explorer-38066-38098/recipe_frontend/README.md

 - REACT_APP_HEALTHCHECK_PATH, REACT_APP_FEATURE_FLAGS, REACT_APP_EXPERIMENTS_ENABLED

 Tip: If binding to all interfaces, set `HOST=0.0.0.0`.
 Verify this is expected in your environment before enabling.

+## Deprecation and Browserslist Notes
+- Webpack Dev Server deprecation warnings (`onAfterSetupMiddleware`/`onBeforeSetupMiddleware`) are upstream in CRA webpack-dev-server and are safe.
+- Browserslist database: we trigger `npx update-browserslist-db@latest` on `postinstall` to keep it fresh.

 ## Customization